 - Infrastructure: Docks, administrative buildings, warehouses.

-- State of Disrepair: Disused areas, tagged walls.
+- State of disrepair: Abandoned areas, graffiti-covered walls.

 - Access: Some areas are accessible, others require discretion.